-Managing and disposing of manufacturing waste responsibly is a critical component of operating a compliant and sustainable supplement production facility.
+Managing manufacturing waste responsibly is key to running a compliant and sustainable supplement production facility.
 For gummy supplement production, waste streams can include raw material scraps, off-spec product, packaging materials, and cleaning agents.
-Implementing a systematic waste management plan is essential for environmental stewardship, regulatory compliance, and operational efficiency.
+A solid waste management plan helps with environmental stewardship, regulatory compliance, and operational efficiency.

 Key Steps for Managing Gummy Production Waste

-A proactive approach involves identifying, segregating, and handling different waste types according to their nature and local regulations.
+Start by identifying, segregating, and handling each waste type according to its nature and local rules.

 1. Waste Segregation and Identification